 4: Eifel Aqueduct

 Eifel aqueduct is one of the longest Roman aqueducts.
-It constructed in 80 A.D that supplied water from 95 KM from the hill of the Eifel region that is now Germany.
-Almost all its construction was underground and flow of water produced by the gravity of Earth.
-Especially it designed to safe from damage and freezing.
+It was constructed in 80 A.D. and supplied water from 95 KM from the hill of the Eifel region that is now Germany.
+Almost all its construction was underground and the flow of water was produced by the gravity of Earth.
+Especially it is designed to be safe from damage and freezing.

 3: Caesarea Aqueduct

-Caesarea Martina was an urban civilization on the Mediterranean Sea that constructed in the 1st century by Herod the Great.
-That’s why it got the name of his owner Augustus Caesar.
-It was a double aqueduct that supplied water from spring to Mount Carmel to the city.
-It is also one of the tourist attraction and beautiful Roman aqueduct in all over the world.
+Caesarea Martina was an urban civilization on the Mediterranean Sea that was constructed in the 1st century by Herod the Great.
+That’s why it got the name of its owner Augustus Caesar.
+It was a double aqueduct that supplied water from the spring to Mount Carmel to the city.
+It is also one of the tourist attractions and beautiful Roman aqueducts all over the world.

 2: Aqueduct of Kavala

 It is also known as Kamares.
 It is a popular and well-preserved aqueduct in the city of Kavala.
-A beautiful aqueduct is also a landmark of the city, while it dated back to the originality of Romans.
+A beautiful aqueduct is also a landmark of the city, and it dates back to the originality of Romans.
 But it’s present in the 16th century.
-It consisted of beautiful Roman aqueducts that supplying drinkable water to the city from Mount Pangaeus.
-In the early 14th century, a Byzantine boundary wall created as a part of the fortification on the Acropolis of Kavala.
+It consisted of beautiful Roman aqueducts that supplied drinkable water to the city from Mount Pangaeus.
+In the early 14th century, a Byzantine boundary wall was created as a part of the fortification on the Acropolis of Kavala.
 It may be worked as an aqueduct.

 1: Aqueduct of the Gier

-An ancient Roman aqueduct of the Gier that may be built-in the 1st century for the supply of water to Lugdunum and now it is in France.
-It is one of the longest, beautiful, and well-conserve beautiful Roman aqueducts.
-This adequate pass through almost its tunnels near Mornant and extended to 825 meters.
+An ancient Roman aqueduct of the Gier may have been built in the 1st century for the supply of water to Lugdunum and now it is in France.
+It is one of the longest, most beautiful, and well-conserved beautiful Roman aqueducts.
+This adequate pass through almost all its tunnels near Mornant and extended to 825 meters.
 It pulled its water from the source of the Gier, which is a small branch of the Rhone.
-It placed on the slopes of Mont Pilat that is 42 km far from the south-west of Lyon.
+It is placed on the slopes of Mont Pilat which is 42 km far from the south-west of Lyon.